 - A new spinoff of The Real Housewives series

-Among the 600 films in Peacock’s library are a few original movies, including Psych 2: Lassie Come Home, a sequel to Psych: The Movie, based on the series of the same name.
+Among the films currently available in Peacock’s library are a few original movies, including Psych 2: Lassie Come Home, a sequel to Psych: The Movie, based on the series of the same name.
 Peacock also has a deal with NBCUniversal’s DreamWorks Animation to produce original animated features for the streaming service.